Let’s dream up a scenario of the world’s best magical “Car Fund”.

 You're not really a fund per se right?

 Yes we’re actually much, much more than that.
 In a typical fund structure, investors aren’t able to hold any of the watches, and they definitely won’t be able to use and enjoy the entire portfolio!
 Performance for typical funds of this nature is also based largely on valuation – whereas this is based entirely on actual offers of sale.
 This one-of-a-kind “private individual managed account” watch system enables us to give our clients the highest possible degree of trust and transparency.

 I'm interested in knowing the macro and the long term - how big can WatchFund grow?

 Unfortunately here lies our limitation.
-We would never become a multi-billion dollar “fund” because we might not be able to find that many watches to buy, and sell, so that it makes all involved parties happy.
+We would never become a multi-billion dollar “fund” because we might not be able to find that many watches to buy and sell, so that it makes all involved parties happy.

 First of all, you’re not “frivolously spending” so to speak.
-You’re buying with a view to profit, and you’re doing that with a safe product that gives a great return.
+You’re buying with a view to profit, and you’re doing that with a backed product that gives a great return.
 This is not shopping for luxury fancy froo-froo stuff but rather changing the way your money works for you – there’s a huge difference.

 The sustainability angle is equally important though:-

 In 1969, the Quartz watch was invented, ironically, by the Swiss – and that killed most of the worldwide mechanical watch industry.
 Master Watchmakers came home one day with no idea how to pay for their homes, their children’s education – their futures.
 They all told their children one thing:

 “Don’t.
 Be.
 A. Watchmaker.”

 In the decades that followed, skills were lost.
 Artisanal values were destroyed.
 Handwork and labours of love were drastically diminished.
 Although the watch industry in the 21st century has more watchmakers coming out of school than 40 years ago, the top-level skills are still suffering because everyone still thinks buying a finely hand-crafted watch is just about “telling the time” or “status”.